A Distributed Intelligence Architecture for B5G Network Automation: Q-Learning for Cooperation ( )

 \textbf{State space. }Embedding knowledge of neighbors' variables in the state formulation to encourage cooperation forms the core novelty of our solution.
-In this regard, the proximity of $u_i$ to $u_T$, taking into account the utilization of $D_i$ NIAs, must be assessed in order to select the proper auto-scaling action.
-Moreover, as the occurrence of conflicts may lead to an uneven resource sharing among VNF-NF pairs, a proper auto-scaling action selection must consider how balanced the load is among $A_i$ and its neighbors.
+In this regard, the proximity of $u_i$ to $u_T$ and the VNF utilization of $D_i$ NIAs must be assessed in order to select the proper auto-scaling action.
+Moreover, as the occurrence of conflicts may lead to an uneven resource sharing among VNF-NF pairs, a proper auto-scaling action selection must consider how balanced the load is among the NIAs.
 To this end, a two dimensional state formalized as a complex variable

 encodes the two aspects of the state design.
 Here, $s_{i,p}^I \in \{s_{-B}^l, s_{-B+1}^l, …, s_{-1}^l s_0^l, s_1^l, … s_{B-1}^l, s_B^l \}$ is a discrete variable representing the degree of loading of $A_i$ with regard to $D_i$ NIAs, which can assume $2B+1$ values. $s_0^l$ is the state where $\left(\frac{u_i+\sum_{k=1}^{D_i}u_k}{D_i+1}\right)$ is minimized.
 Moreover, $s_{i,p}^b$ is a discrete variable measuring the balancing among $A_i$ and $D_i$ NIAs, determined by the sign of $\Delta u = \left(u_i - \frac{1}{D_i+1}\cdot\sum_{k=1}^{D_i+1}u_k \right)$ according to the criteria